Tropical coconut

 Tropical coconut chia pudding parfait

-Enticing to look at and so good to eat, these magical parfaits have excited health food aficionados, pleased an old meat-and-potatoes curmudgeon, nourished the sick, delighted a young child, and brought joy to anyone who scoops up a spoonful and tastes it.
+Enticing to look at and so good to eat, I’ve served these magical parfaits to health food aficionados and to an old meat-and-potatoes curmudgeon.
+They’ve nourished the sick, delighted a young child, and brought joy to anyone who’s scooped up a spoonful and tasted it.

 Chia pudding makes a great grab-and-go breakfast, a super snack, and if you make it a bit sweeter, a delicious dessert.